 Second, the parties will need the professional advice of their respective counsels to structure and document an installment transaction that protects the investment of the conservation organization in the property as well as the seller’s interests, including tax-planning objectives.

 If creating a vehicle for public financing through issuance of tax-free municipal bonds, a much greater investment of time and energy will be needed, including the expertise of experienced bond counsel and investment advisor.

-The parties agree to installment payments in an amount and frequency sufficient to induce the seller to keep the property off the market and to cover the seller’s carrying costs (property taxes, etc.) for continuing to own the property.
+The parties agree to installment payments in an amount and frequency sufficient to induce the seller to keep the property off the market and to cover the seller’s carrying costs (property taxes, insurance, etc.) for continuing to own the property.
 At a particular time, a balloon payment is to be made to complete the purchase.
 In the event that the buyer fails to make payment, the seller’s remedies would be limited to terminating the installment agreement.
 The conservation organization’s risk would be limited to forfeiture of amounts already paid as of termination.

 This arrangement is similar to that of a purchase option where in exchange for buyer’s payment for an option or option payments, the seller agrees to refrain from selling the property to others while the buyer seeks funding for the purchase of the property.

 A chief difference between the installment agreement and purchase option arrangements is that the former, unlike the latter, places equitable ownership in the hands of the buyer.
 Also, for some sellers, the installment agreement may be perceived as providing greater assurance that the buyer will complete the purchase.
 (Depending on the specific terms of the agreement, this could in fact be the case.)